RIM-162 ESSM: Mk 56

 The successor of the Mk 48 VLS is the Mark 56 Guided Missile Vertical Launching System (Mk 56 GMVLS) or simply Mk 56.
-In comparison to its predecessor, the Mk 56 utilizes a greater percentage of composite material, reducing the weight by more than 20%.
+In comparison to its predecessor, the Mk 56 uses a greater percentage of composite material, reducing the weight by more than 20%.
 The Mexican Navy will be one of the customers of the Mk 56, using an 8-cell launcher on their Sigma-class design frigates.